Alex Palczewski

-Alex Andrzej "Palcho" Palczewski (/pɑːlˈtʃɛvski/ pahl-CHEV-skee; born August 3, 1999) is an American professional football guard for the Denver Broncos of the National Football League (NFL).
+Alex Andrzej Palczewski (/pɑːlˈtʃɛvski/ pahl-CHEV-skee; born August 3, 1999), nicknamed "Palcho", is an American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
 Palczewski played college football for the Illinois Fighting Illini where he was named a college football All-American for the 2022 season.
+He was signed by the Broncos as an undrafted free agent in 2023.

 Early life

 Palczewski was born in Mount Prospect, Illinois to Andrzej and Bozena Palczewski, both immigrants from communist Poland who moved to the United States in the mid-1980s.
 His father worked as a carpenter and his mother worked as a nurse.
 Palczewski grew up speaking Polish, and was still learning English pronunciations through the third grade.
 Before football, he played soccer as a goalie.
 Palczewski competed in amateur wrestling throughout the course of his time in high school.
 He also spent two years each in water polo and track and field.

 In his junior year at Prospect, Palczewski received his first scholarship offer made by the Virginia Military Institute.
 Rated a three-star athlete, Palczewski received interest from North Carolina, North Carolina State, Minnesota, Michigan State and Indiana.
 He received offers from Syracuse, Vanderbilt and Illinois.

 Sports writers suggested Palczewski's recruitment potential might have been negatively effected by his absence from his junior season due to a neck injury including a fractured vertebrae.